Aman9das/zaneyos/README.md

 - You can now define separate settings for different host machines and users!
 - Easily specify extra packages for your users in the users/users.nix file.
 - Easy to understand file structure where each host just has its generated hardware.nix file and option.nix file in a folder with the hostname as its title.

-### 👼 An Incredible Community Focused On Support

-- The entire idea of ZaneyOS is to make NixOS an approachable space that is actually a great community that you want to be in.
-- Many people who are patient and happy to spend their free time helping you are running ZaneyOS.
-Feel free to reach out on the Discord for any help with anything.

 ![Apps](./config/home/files/showcase/wall.png)